Sayyid-Abbas/HTML-CSS-Projects/README.md

-# HTML & CSS Projects
+# HTML & CSS Projects & JS

 These projects are complete HTML, CSS and Js implementations coded entirely by me.
 However, the UI/UX designs and template concepts for each project are based on existing designs created by others.